imightexist/InstallBetterVM/README.md

 Not fixed yet:
 1. resetting admin pass for better usage
 2. windows 7 iso link no longer works on collabvm :/
+3. tiny7 is now installed but it still says windows 7 vm